 We hear it all the time “kids need less screen time, more outside time”.
-Intentions aside, in today’s world of social fears, urban living, and over-scheduled lives, it’s hard to get our kids outside.
+Intentions aside, in today’s world of social fears, urban living, and over-scheduled lives, it’s hard to get your kids outside.
 It’s hard to get ourselves outside!
 We don’t need more lectures on why kids need outdoor time.
-Instead we need practical solutions on getting them out.
+Instead we need practical solutions on motivating our kids to play outside!

 At first, it’s easy.
-You just bundle the kid up and carry him outside.
+You just bundle the baby up and carry them outside.
 Eventually they get too heavy and too independent.
 Now, your hikes are at their pace.
 As the kids approach school-age you might struggle to keep them motivated while hiking or entertained outdoors.
 By kindergarten you’ve probably already employed an arsenal of strategies: over-exaggerated excitement, treats, coercion, bribes, and mandatory family time.

-Below you’ll find my top 10 suggestions on how to get your kids outside when they’d rather stay in.
-These suggestions are suited for kids under age 12.
+These following suggestions are suited for kids under age 12.
 Keep in mind that all kids are different so some of these tips will work with certain kids, while others won’t.
 Keep trying.
 Getting your kids into the outdoors is important; you don’t want to give up on this.

 1. Follow their interests

 You may need to do some creative thinking.
 I promise there is a way to get them outside by drawing on their current interests.
-Just because you enjoy hiking, biking, or bird watching doesn’t mean they’ll find enjoyment.
+Just because you enjoy hiking, biking, or bird watching doesn’t mean they’ll find enjoyment in those activities.
 In fact, ‘dragging’ them outside to partake in activities they don’t enjoy usually has a negative effect and makes them resent going outside.
 You don’t want that!

 We sometimes encourage our children to play games outside that they make up from whatever cartoon they’re into.
-Right now, my five year old goes outside to play cavewoman.
-She ‘catches birds’ (bubbles) from the air and uses rocks and logs to make caves to live in.
+When my youngest was five year she would go outside to play cavewoman.
+She would ‘catches birds’ (bubbles) from the air and uses rocks and logs to make caves to live in.
 When my son was younger, he’d go into the backyard to ‘bend the elements’ and fight invading forces with his ‘earth powers’.

 2. Go outside with them

 Your kids will want to go outside more if you go play with them.
-Have fun, let them see you smile and enjoy yourself.
+Kick the ball around, have a game of cornhole, go splash in the creek… Have fun, let them see you smile and enjoy yourself.
 Ask them what they’d like to do outside instead of telling them what they’ll be doing.

 One strategy which works well for us is the ‘summer bucket list’.
-At the start of the summer holiday we brainstorm outdoor activity ideas on a piece of Bristol board then tack it on the wall as a reminder.
+At the start of the summer holiday we brainstorm outdoor activity ideas on a big piece of paper, then tape it on the wall as a reminder.

 Another strategy which we’ve found effective is designating a day (or a few days) of the week for ‘family adventures’.
 Each family member takes turns deciding on the activity and destination.
 This way, the kids know they’ll get to choose one day and there is more excitement in going outside as a family.